ewarchul/cecs/README.md

 I rearranged the codebase, i.e. separated interface from source, for better readability but any major changes were not done.

-Benchmarks specifactions are included in `inst/` directory as a PDF files.
+Benchmarks specifactions and necessary numeric data are available here: [http://home.elka.pw.edu.pl/~ewarchul/](http://home.elka.pw.edu.pl/~ewarchul/).

+The package downloads numeric data from given website.
+For futher details, see source code documentation in `man/` directory.

 ### CEC 2021